dmstfctn/2020/content/related matters/1.2019/2.INTERFACE CHAOS/info.md

 ---
 title: Interface Chaos
-description: a short film about the survival of money
+description: A short film about the survival of money
 #link: https://interfacechaos.com
 ---